 In consideration for the assignment of 100% of the units in the Lady Alice Trust, on the January 2020 Re-admission, the Company issued to the Former Unitholders 10,058,224 Ordinary Shares (the "Initial Consideration Shares").
 The Initial Consideration Shares represented 7% of the issued share capital of the Company as at January 2020 Re-admission.
-The Lady Alice Shareholders also agreed to subscribe for a total of 20,000,000 further Ordinary Shares at the January 2020 Re-admission.
+The Former Unitholders were also entitled to certain additional shares in repayment of expenses.
+A total of 14,661,938 Ordinary Shares were issued on various dates in full settlement of the reimbursement obligations.
 The Lady Alice Trust is the sole owner of: (i) 100% of right title and interest in the Prince Alfred Licence over the Prince Alfred Copper Project; and (ii) an entitlement to earn a 75% equity interest over five tenements in the Wudinna Gold and Rare Earth Project under the terms of the Wudinna Agreement with Andromeda.